Feel like your brain is overwhelmed with too many thoughts? Wondering how to organize your thoughts? You’re not alone.

 I have found that I need my morning coffee, breakfast and exercise first.
 My brain has to wake up a bit.
 I apparently need a caffeine kick, fuel and stress release in order to form coherent thoughts.

-Any number of apps on your phone will work well to record thoughts and tasks.
+Any productivity or note-taking apps on your phone will work well to record thoughts and tasks.
 If you prefer, you can use the voice-recording feature.
 Even the basic note function works fine.

 An organizational program or document, such as Outlook, OneNote, or Evernote on your computer will work as well.